 - Align all decimals; there is no zero before the decimal point in any number (.97).

-- Primary headings: All first letters are capitalized.
+- Primary headings: Headline-style capitalization.
 Secondary headings: Only first letter of first word is capitalized.

 - Refer to tables in text by number (see Table 1).
 Avoid using “above” or “below.”